09

 Awareness Teaches Awareness

-Children calibrate to what adults embody, not what they say.
+Children calibrate to what the adults around them embody — not what they say.

-The Adults' Nervous System Is the Child's Environment
+How Does the Adults' Nervous System Become the Child's Environment?

 The adults in a child's life don't just influence the child through what they teach, say, or intend.
 The adults' nervous system is the child's environment.